@eryx/iter Module

 Utilities for working with sequence-like data through a small iterator API.

-Functions in this module accept three kinds of iterable input:
+Functions in this library accept three kinds of iterable input:

 1. Dense array-like tables such as { "a", "b", "c" }